 Lower Hammer Curl (Intermediate)

 Same bottom-half range of motion, but with a neutral grip (palms facing each other).
 This shifts more of the work to the brachialis and brachioradialis while keeping the lengthened-partial benefits.
-Good variation if you are trying to build arm thickness and forearm size alongside bicep peak.
+Good variation if you're trying to build arm thickness and forearm size alongside bicep peak.
+See the dedicated hammer curls guide for the full neutral-grip pattern.

 Alternative Exercises